Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 from a man going to the blind!

 This poem can be interpreted in different ways, the meaning will always be elusive.
-And only in one case will the focusing become clear - BASTARD.
+And only in one case will the focus become clear - BASTARD.

-One of the fans asked Mayakovsky about the "dying children."
-Mayakovsky could have gone mad or joked.
+One of the fans asked Mayakovsky about "dying children".
+Mayakovsky could have become furious or laughed it off.
 But he (after a long silence) answered simply and incomprehensibly:

 - You need to know why it was written, when it was written and for whom it was written ...